Yamunasri1810/CODSOFT_task3/README.md

 IRIS Flower Classifiction Data Science Model

 Step 1: Problem Definition
-Predicting the
+Predicting the species of the IRIS flower based on the sepal length, petal length, sepal width, petal width.

 Step 2: Data Collection
-Collect the Titanic dataset, and reading the data using the panda library.
+Collecting the IRIS Flower dataset, and reading the data using the panda library.

 Step 3: Data Exploration and Cleaning
 Exploring the data to understand its structure, summary statistics, and identify missing values.